See The Parks You Can’t Miss Out On

-You will wander into Montrose Park by walking along R street between 28th and 32nd.
+You will wander into Montrose Park from Georgetown by walking along R street between 28th and 32nd.
 This one has a large playground area for children, two sets of tennis courts, and a series of trails that eventually take you over to Rock Creek Park.

 The Glenwood Cemetary